akka/akka/akka-docs/rst/general/addressing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition, actor references may be looked up using the :meth:`ActorSystem.actorFor` method, which returns an (unverified) local, remote or clustered actor reference.
 Sending messages to such a reference or attempting to observe its liveness will traverse the actor hierarchy of the actor system from top to bottom by passing messages from parent to child until either the target is reached or failure is certain, i.e. a name in the path does not exist (in practice this process will be optimized using caches, but it still has added cost compared to using the physical actor path, which can for example be obtained from the sender reference included in replies from that actor).
-The messages passed are handled automatically by Akka, so this process is not visible to client code.
+Akka handles message passing automatically, so this process is not visible to client code.

 Absolute vs. Relative Paths
 ```````````````````````````